expectedparrot/edsl/docs/questions.rst

+.. _questions:

 Questions
 =========

 ..
 This module contains the Question class, which is the base class for all questions in EDSL.

-There are numerous types of questions: multiple choice, checkbox, free text, numerical, linear scale, list, rank, budget, extract, top k, Likert scale, yes/no.
+EDSL includes templates for many common question types: multiple choice, checkbox, free text, numerical, linear scale, list, rank, budget, extract, top k, Likert scale and yes/no.
-Each question type inherits from the `Question` class and implements its own methods for validating answers and responses from the language model (LLM).
+Each question type inherits from the `Question` class and implements its own methods for validating answers and responses from language models.

 Every question requires a question name and question text.
-A question_name is a unique identifier for the question, while question_text is the text of the question itself.
+A `question_name` is a unique identifier for the question, while `question_text` is the text of the question itself.

-Some question types require additional fields, such as question options for multiple choice questions.
+Some question types require additional fields, such as `question_options` for multiple choice questions.

-Constructing a Question
+Constructing a question
 -----------------------
-Key steps:

-* Import the `Question` class and select an appropriate question type.
-Available question types include multiple choice, checkbox, free text, numerical, linear scale, list, rank, budget, extract, top k, Likert scale, yes/no.

-* Import the question type class.
+Select and import a question type based on the desired output.
 For example, to create a multiple choice question:

 .. code-block:: python

    from edsl import QuestionMultipleChoice

-* Construct a question in the required format.
-All question types require a question name and question text.
-Some question types require additional fields, such as question options for multiple choice questions:
+Construct a question in the question type template.
+The `question_name` and `question_text` fields are required for all question types, and certain question types require additional fields.
+For example, a multiple choice question requires a `question_options` field:

 .. code-block:: python